simon741/edu-devcamp/HOL/HOL8/README.md

     ![image](./media/2018-06-29-10-08-00.jpg)

 1. Provide details for all fields.
-Click `Generate` to generate a new App ID.
-Upload two icon files in the `Branding` section.
+The only important value is the `App ID`.
+TODO

     ![image](./media/2018-09-20-11-54-00.jpg)

+1. Download the two icon files [32.png](./assets/32.png) and [192.png](./assets/192.png) and upload them in the `Branding` section.

     ![image](./media/2018-09-20-11-56-00.jpg)

 1. After you have completed the `Details` -> `App details` page click `Capabilities` -> `Bots` on the left hand menu to go to the next page.
 Click the `Set up` button.

     ![image](./media/2018-09-20-11-57-00.jpg)

+1. Choose the `Existing bot` tab and

     ![image](./media/2018-09-20-12-05-00.jpg)